zhangjingpu/vrone/README.md

 For using the pre-distortion functionality, you need a Unity Pro license with at least a iOS or Android platform license.
 If you use our integrated iOS Head-Tracking, you will need to add the SceneKit framework to the [Link Binary With Libraries] Build Phase.

-## What else do you provide?
+## NEW: The VR ONE touchless User Interface

-Included in the VR One Unity SDK is a simple Menu-prefab, which Zeiss recommends to be integrated into any application.
+Included in the VR One Unity SDK is a Menu-prefab, which Zeiss recommends to be integrated into any application.
 The menu provides two basic functionality:

 1. View recenter, to allow the user to reposition his/her head and have the view adjusted to it.
 2. Jump to VR One Media Launcher button.

 By allowing the user to navigate between VR apps directly through head-tracking accessible buttons, the VR One aims provide a consistent virtual reality experience across all the supported apps.